saqlain918/mini_blog_App_using_FastApi/README.md

 # Mini Blog Platform:
 A simple blog platform built using **FastAPI**, **PostgreSQL**, and **SQLAlchemy (Sync)**.
 This project allows users to register (sign up), simulate login (using a dummy method), create blog posts, and retrieve their own posts.

-# Features:
-- User registration (store in DB)
-- Simulated login via hardcoded user (can be upgraded to real auth)
-- Create new blog posts (authenticated user only)
-- Retrieve all posts for the current user
-- Retrieve a specific post by ID (only if owned by the user)

 📁 Project Structure

 mini_blog/